sonnyyu/setupansiblecentos/README.md

 ansible all -m ping
 ansible all -a "df -h"
 ansible all -a "free -h"
-ansible all -m apt -a "name=tree state=latest" -b ansible all -a "uptime"
+ansible all -m yum -a "name=tree state=latest" -b ansible all -a "uptime"
 ```